First time moms have made many misconceptions about parenting. See if you can relate to the most common myths and realities.

 “I remember crying and feeling down during those post-partum months,” a co-worker admitted.
 Meanwhile, I was thinking, That won’t happen to me.
 I’m a positive person—she must be prone to feeling down and sad.

 Wrong again.
 While I didn’t have depression that required a doctor’s attention, I still felt miserable.
-To the point where I wondered what I had gotten myself into, and wishing I could have my old life back.
+To the point where I wondered what I had gotten myself into and wished I could have my old life back.
+It’s hard to tend to your kids’ needs all the time while your own needs take a backseat.

 7. That breastfeeding is easy

 For some, breastfeeding could be easy, like when I breastfed the twins the second time around (zero pain whatsoever).
-But wow, with my first baby, it took major effort to stick with breastfeeding.
+But wow, with my first baby, it took a conscious effort to stick with breastfeeding.
 It’s painful and draining (especially when everyone tells you to feed him any time he cries).

 I’d hop on the computer every day to read the benefits of breastfeeding to keep me motivated.
 Thankfully after about a month, breastfeeding became much easier.

-8. That labor is the hardest part about parenting
+8. That labor is the hardest part of parenting

 It’s not.
 Labor is nothing compared to the physical exhaustion those first few weeks and the mental drain of 24/7 mom duty.